-The Remuneration Policy is on www.akastor.com.
+The Remuneration Policy is available on www.akastor.com.

-The Remuneration Report has been prepared by the board of directors of Akastor ASA ("Akastor" or the "Company") in accordance with the Norwegian Public Limited Liability Companies Act (the "Act") section 16-6b, the regulations on guidelines and report on remuneration for senior executives, and the guidelines on the standardised presentation of the remuneration report under Directive 2007/36/EC.
+The Remuneration Report has been prepared by the board of directors of Akastor ASA ("Akastor" or the "Company") in accordance with the Norwegian Public Limited Liability Companies Act (the "Act") section 6-16b, the regulations on guidelines and report on remuneration for senior executives, and the guidelines on the standardised presentation of the remuneration report under Directive 2007/36/EC2.

-This report regards remuneration of the following executive management of 2022:
+This report regards remuneration of the following executive management of 2023:

-- Chief Executive Officer (CEO) position currently held by Karl Erik Kjelstad - Chief Financial Officer (CFO) position currently held by Øyvind Paaske
+- Chief Executive Officer (CEO) position held by Karl Erik Kjelstad - Chief Financial Officer (CFO) position held by Øyvind Paaske

 (Hereinafter collectively referred to as the "Executive Management" or separately as each "Executive" or the "CEO"/"CFO".)
-There have been no changes to the composition of the Executive Management in 2022 compared to 2021.
+There have been no changes to the composition of the Executive Management in 2023 compared to 2022.

-In addition to remuneration to the Executive Management, section 3 of this report contains information on compensation to the board of directors and the nomination committee of Akastor for 20223.
+In addition to remuneration to the Executive Management, section 3 of this report contains information on compensation to the board of directors and the nomination committee of Akastor for 2023.

-2. Akastor performance in 2022 - Key achievements
+2. Akastor performance in 2023 - Key achievements

 As set out in the Remuneration Policy, the variable payment to the executive management is performance based and linked to certain defined company targets which are set annually.
-Accordingly, Akastor's performance during 2022 becomes relevant for assessing how the Remuneration Policy has been implemented for the remuneration to executive management in 2022.
+Accordingly, Akastor's performance during 2023 becomes relevant for assessing how the Remuneration Policy has been implemented for the remuneration to executive management in 2023.

-Key events for the financial year 2022 and Akastor's overall performance is summarised in the Board of Directors' report in the Annual Report 2022.
-Despite 2022 being a challenging year with markets being affected by global uncertainty from the Ukraine war combined with increasing inflation, Akastor has been well placed in a market where there has been an increased focus on energy security.
-In result, Akastor's share values have increased substantially, something which is supported also by underlying activities and where Akastor has managed to meet some of its key operational and strategic targets.
+Key events for the financial year 2023 and Akastor's overall performance is summarised in the Board of Directors' report in the Annual Report 2023.
+Despite 2023 being a challenging year, primarily due to continued global uncertainty combined with cost increases due to higher interests and recession risks, Akastor's share values continued to increase above its peers/market index also in 2023.
+This increase is supported by underlying activities, where Akastor continued to deliver on its realisation strategy and where its key industrial portfolio companies performed above or consistent with operational and strategic targets.